 Glorify App is recognized as the go-to Ecommerce design tool by Industry leaders, got nominated for the Best design tool of 2019 by Product Hunt & managed to acquire 19K+ users in just one year, with a retention rate of over 90%.

 My name’s Andrew and I’m originally from Texas.
-From B2C to B2B, my experience over the past 10 years has orbited around branding and content marketing for brands and corporations alike.
+From B2C to B2B, my experience in the digital marketing space over the past 10 years has orbited around branding and content marketing for brands and corporations alike.
 I’m a sucker for podcasts, interviews and documentaries.
-I don’t have a spirit animal but if I did, it would have a longer attention span than other spirit animals enabling me to absorb and understand more.
+I don’t have a spirit animal but if I did, it would pick one with a longer attention span.

-Data is the new oil and everyone measures it,but notice how nobody’s talking about AI automation or how it’s being used by the giants, competition, especially in hi-tech.
+Everyone talks about data and everyone measures it, but notice how nobody’s talking about AI automation or how it’s being used by the giants, competition, especially in hi-tech.
 To assist our clients, we designed our system to be “semi-automatic” like the Uzi (an Israeli invention), with a human touch using personalization as an authentic element in the digital customer journey.
 Your eCommerce strategy, whether B2C or B2B, will always perform better with customers who complete the journey.
 Using data and remarketing tactics, our unique hybrid approach combines ABM aspects with organic data, segmentation and an array of promotional artillery.

 Without a shadow of a doubt, I would definitely say Influencer Marketing.
-Aside from remarketing, Taboola/Outbrain,and GDN/social media campaigns, one of our clients wanted industry influencers from Instagram, YouTube, and Pinterest before running a giveaway challenge on Facebook.
+Aside from remarketing, Taboola/Outbrain, and GDN/social media campaigns, one of our clients wanted social media influencers from Instagram, YouTube, and Pinterest before running a giveaway challenge on Facebook.
 Engagement rates and ROI went through the roof!
-Not only did we create long-term growth by building a community, but we also opened the floodgates for collecting additional, evergreen, UGC (User Generated Content)that can be used in future promotional campaigns.
+Not only did we create long-term growth by building an online community, but we also opened the floodgates for collecting additional, evergreen, UGC (User Generated Content)that can be used in future promotional campaigns.
 By investing in a few powerful influencers, we were able to build long lasting momentum for our clients.

 Sadly, negative headlines attract a lot more attention, yet we still expect a happy ending.
 It ultimately boils down to storytelling.
 Killer ad copy delivers valuable information using the appropriate niche lingo and is highly relevant(and often personalized) to the target audience.
 By considering all of the above in your customer journey’s ad copy, you will succeed at effectively piquing your audience’s interest and creating an authentic connection to the brand.
 PS...
 Keep it short ;)